Pete Weiss & the Rock Band News

 -Grand Funk Railroad

 Pete Weiss & the Rock Band WERE an American band.
-By the time you read this however, they will no longer be a band.
+By the time you read this however, we will no longer be a band.
 But never fear.
-They have left a "farewell" document in the form of an enhanced CD.
-Originally conceived as a 5-song CD of oddly-done covers of FM radio classics, "We're An American Band" has become a full-length CD featuring the last studio recordings of the nearly-legendary PW & RB.
+We have left a "farewell" document in the form of an enhanced CD.
+Originally conceived as a 5-song CD of oddly-done covers of FM radio classics, "We're An American Band" has become a full-length CD featuring the last studio recordings of the nearly-legendary PW&RB.

-Also included on the CD is a QuickTime version of PW & RB's only music video.
-Leave it to them to shoot a video for an instrumental tune called "Boogie Me Timbers."
+Also included on the CD is a QuickTime version of PW&RB's only music video.
+Leave it to us to shoot a video for an instrumental tune called "Boogie Me Timbers."
 The video features a pirate, a clown, and well, uh, we probably shouldn't divulge anymore.
 The video alone is almost worth the price of the CD.
 Technical info: we're told the video will play on Macintosh computer systems with QuickTime version 4 and will also play on most Windows systems as well.
+[UPDATE: since posting this information in late 1999, a new video-hosting website known as "Youtube" has made it possible to view (aka "stream") this PW&RB video on the interet!]

 It's true that Pete Weiss & the Rock Band are throwing in the proverbial rock towel.
-But their music will live on in the Section 304 catalog (as well as a handful of valuable live bootlegs, recently seen selling on Ebay for hundreds of dollars.)
+But their music will live on in the Section 304 catalog [UPDATE: not true, but you can purchase the first two albums by visiting weissy.com/buystuff and scrolling down] (as well as a handful of valuable live bootlegs, recently seen selling on Ebay for hundreds of dollars.)

 Pete Weiss & the Rock Band would like to thank all their fans for the heartfelt support over the past 1/25th of a century.